chriskulhan/ExtraCreditBusinessWebsite/README.md

 Crew: It's essential you install the correct dependencies and are in the correct place when running them.

+#0 check to see if the app runs: python app.py
+if it doesn't, install everything in the flask_business_site folder (venv will appear)

 #1: create a virtual environment:
 python -m venv venv